KelseySteele/frontend-nanodegree-arcade-game/README.md

 frontend-nanodegree-arcade-game
 ===============================
+The game starts when you open index.html in a browser.

 The goal of the game is to get as many points as possible:

-Player reaches the water and gets 3 points
+Player reaches the water and gets 3 points.
-Player lands on a star and gets 1 point
+Player lands on a star and gets 1 point.
-Player collides with a bug and loses one point
+Player collides with a bug and loses one point.

 Use the arrow keys to move the player on the screen.